JohanAlvedal/Predbat-setup/README.md

-Here’s the updated version with a link to Home Assistant added:
+Here’s the revised version with all links corrected and verified:

 ---